-The competition venue of the FINA Swimming World Cup 2019 #5 - Berlin – Berlin is the Schwimm- und Sprunghalle im Europasportpark (SSE).
+The competition venue of the World Aquatics Swimming World Cup 2023 - Berlin (GER) – Berlin is the Schwimm- und Sprunghalle im Europasportpark (SSE).

 Information on regular swimming schedules of the SSE can be found here.